by Nicholas Breeze Wood (Sacred Hoop)

 This relates to a story they have that the souls of babies sit like birds on branches of the World Tree waiting to be born.
 Normal babies sit on branches in the tree, but shamans sit on their own unique branch - shamans are different to other people.

 Can you choose to be a shaman?
-No you can’t.
+No, you can’t.
 You are either born a shaman, or you are not.
 If the spirits want you, there is nothing you can do, and if the spirits don’t want you there is likewise nothing you can do.
 No spirits equals no shamans.

-Being a shaman is not a cool life, most tribal people think it’s a curse and often try their hardest to get away from the role.
-However the spirits always have their way, and the shaman-to-be often gets ill, or may die, if they don’t accept their calling.
+Being a shaman is not a cool life; most tribal people think it’s a curse and often try their hardest to get away from the role.
+However, the spirits always have their way, and the shaman-to-be often gets ill, or may die, if they don’t accept their calling.
 Native shamans often think people in the West are crazy if they want to become shamans and actually seek it out.

 The most important teachers of a shaman are the spirits.
 Without the spirits a shaman is nothing, and the spirits teach the shaman, who becomes their apprentice.
 Human teachers are important however, as a human teacher is a bit like a marriage arranger, they introduce the shaman to the spirits and also teach the shaman ways to interact with the spirits.

 Some shamanic traditions give their new shamans initiations, others don’t, it depends on the culture.
-Some cultures say you can not be a shaman in their culture unless you have the DNA of that culture - however far back the DNA came from.
+Some cultures say you cannot be a shaman in their culture unless you have the DNA of that culture - however far back the DNA came from.
 Others say you can be a shaman in that culture without the DNA.

-In traditional shamanic cultures a shaman will be called to diagnose the nature of the illness, and if it is determined that the sick person is to be a shaman and the sickness is shaman-sickness, the shaman treating them will tell the sick person they have to learn to be a shaman, or face the consequences.
+In traditional shamanic cultures a shaman will be called to diagnose the nature of the illness, and if it is determined that the sick person is to be a shaman and the sickness is shaman-sickness, the shaman treating them will tell the sick person they have to learn to be a shaman or face the consequences.

-However in the west, which is not a shamanic culture, things are, of course, generally not so clear.
+However, in the west, which is not a shamanic culture, things are, of course, generally not so clear.

 In the early 1980s a new, Western style of shamanism came along - generally known as ‘Core-Shamanism.’
 This came about mostly through the work of Michael Harner and a few friends of his.

 The basic tenet of Core Shamanism is that anyone can learn to journey and employ ‘shamanic techniques’ in their life in order to help themselves or others.
 This is no doubt true, and many people derive much benefit from learning Core Shamanic techniques.
-However the same rule of being chosen by the spirits still applies.
+However, the same rule of being chosen by the spirits still applies.

 I always think of the spirit world as being like the ocean.